 Visit the Yukon's Natural Wonders!

 This excursion begins with a city tour through the Historic Downtown District before traveling over the rugged coastal mountain range where we will see glacier fed waterfalls amidst the temperature rainforest.
 Once we make it over the pass we enter British Columbia and travel through a 300 year old forest in Tormented Valley.
 We then journey through the Southern Lakes region to the native village of Carcross and on to explore two of the Yukon's Natural Wonders; The Smallest Desert in the World and Emerald Lake.
 Photo stops include Pitchfork Falls, Bridal Veil Falls, Welcome to Alaska Sign, Tormented Valley, Tutshi Lake, Welcome to the Yukon Sign, Carcross Desert and Emerald Lake.
 There is always an opportunity to see wildlife such as Bear, Mountain Goat, Moose, Marmot, Lynx and Ptarmigan.
 Everyone will have the opportunity to drink ice cold glacier water from their free souvenir cup!
 Optional additional stops include Tutshi Sled Dog Camp, gold panning and the Yukon Suspension Bridge.
-14 people max.
+Up to 6 people.

 Pick up at Ships Pier

 Welcome to Alaska Sign